Ren-ZY/RUSD/README.md

 # RUSD
-A simple but powerful tool to detect stackoverflow vulnerability in Rust crates : )
+Rust Stackoverflow Detector(RUSD): A simple but powerful tool to detect stackoverflow vulnerability in Rust crates : )